com-lihaoyi/utest/readme.md

 Thus, utest tries to provide most of what you want as a developer, while leaving out all the unnecessary functionality that ScalaTest and Specs2 provide:

 - Fluent english-like code: matchers like [`shouldBe` or `should not be`](http://www.scalatest.org/user_guide/using_matchers#checkingForEmptiness) or [`mustbe_==`](http://etorreborre.github.io/specs2/guide/org.specs2.guide.Matchers.html) don't really add anything, and it doesn't really matter whether you name each test block using [`should`, `when`, `can`, `must](http://doc.scalatest.org/2.0/#org.scalatest.Spec), [`feature("...")`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) or [`it should "..."`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) add nothing and clutter up the API and code base.
 You certainly don't need [8 different sets of them](http://www.scalatest.org/user_guide/selecting_a_style).
-- Legacy code, like ScalaTests [time package](), now obsolete with the introduction of `scala.concurrent.duration`.
+- Legacy code, like ScalaTests [time package](http://doc.scalatest.org/2.0/#org.scalatest.time.package), now obsolete with the introduction of [scala.concurrent.duration](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.package).
 - Such a a rich command-line interface: with a simple API, any user who wants to do heavy customization of the test running can simply do it in code.

 While improving on the basic things that matters